basamakis/Hotels-Reservation-Database/Python_Project/README.txt

 _Pre-requisites_

 1 - Minimum version Python 3.0
-2 - Install Tkinter library in Python
-3 - Install the PyMySQL library by following the next steps:
-4 - Access to University of Patras IP.
+2 - Access to University of Patras IP.
 In case you don't have VPN installed,consult this link:
 	https://www.upnet.gr/vpn/

 ________How to Run The Program__________

 1.Do the steps mentioned above
-2.Open exe file in DataBasesProject\Python_Project\dist
+2.Open the main file and run the code

 ________Features_____________________